knowledgewarrior/gists/readahead-mongodb-filesystem.md

 Note: You will need to restart your mongod process/s after this change for the new readahead settings to take effect.
 You will need to set it for the physical devices, the logical devices, and the mount.

 For more information on SDD disk tuning for Red Hat systems, please see the [Red_Hat_Enterprise_Linux-Performance_Tuning_Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/performance_tuning_guide/#sect-Red_Hat_Enterprise_Linux-Performance_Tuning_Guide-Considerations-Solid_State_Disks)

+## Conclusion

+Readahead isn't so scary after all!
+We want to help customer improve the speed of their applications and databases.
+This is one way to help them :)